 Dr. Susan Zaidel, Clinical Psychologist, Divorce Mediator, Divorce Coach and Parenting Coordinator

 Dr. Susan Zaidel is an American-educated clinical psychologist (Ph.D., 1970, University of California, Los Angeles) who has been living in Israel since 1970.
 She specialized in marriage and family therapy in Israel and is a Certified Family and Couple Therapist since 1990.
 Susan provides individual, couple and family therapy in private practice .
 As of October 2017,her main office will be in Herzlia and she also sees clients in Naot Afeka, Tel Aviv.
 Skype sessions are also an option for people living in other locations.

 Susan is also a Certified Family Mediator and a Certified Supervisor of Family Mediators.
 Since 1986 she has helped hundreds of divorcing couples reach agreement and avoid costly litigation.

 Another service Susan offers is that of a Divorce Coach for couples who chose to use the Collaborative Divorce process – a multidisciplinary model involving two collaborative lawyers and other professionals as needed.

-All of these services are available in Herzlia, Naot Afeka (Tel Aviv) and in Haifa, by appointment, and are described below.
+All of these services are available in Herzlia and Naot Afeka (Tel Aviv) by appointment, and are described below.